 In FAQs the IRS provides additional guidance and reconfirms that taxpayers must recognize capital gain or loss when selling crypto, also explains that a short-term capital gain or loss can be recognized if a taxpayer held the virtual currency for one year or less before selling or exchanging it.

 The IRS also describes the situation where a taxpayer owns multiple units of the same cryptocurrency that he or she purchased at different times with different basis amounts.
 It states that in this situation “You may choose which units of virtual currency are deemed to be sold, exchanged, or otherwise disposed of if you can specifically identify which unit or units of virtual currency are involved in the transaction and substantiate your basis in those units.”

 The best way to choose them and save on your taxes is to use ZenLedger.
 With our automatic reports you can identify the cost basis or value of your crypto when purchased and sold, and thus choose the best option.

 It’s Your Responsibility to Maintain Your Records

 In the new crypto tax guidance, the IRS states that crypto owners must maintain all their records including receipts, sales, exchanges, “or other dispositions of virtual currency and the fair market value of the virtual currency.”
 And the last several months clearly show that the IRS is not going to stop its campaign against bitcoin tax evasion.

-So, if you submit your crypto taxes, not only you find your peace of mind, but you also save money, since if you owned crypto in 2019, most likely you had losses.
+So, if you submit your Crypto Taxes and Accounting, not only you find your peace of mind, but you also save money, since if you owned crypto in 2019, most likely you had losses.